A strategy worth discussing with an attorney · for currently-employed H-1B

 What it is

-We connect you with a vetted cap-exempt employer for a part-time concurrent role (typically 5 hr/wk adjunct teaching, research staff, or affiliate appointments).
-They file the concurrent I-129; you keep your primary job.
+A part-time concurrent role at a cap-exempt employer (typically 5 hr/wk adjunct teaching, research staff, or affiliate appointments).
+The employer files a concurrent I-129; you keep your primary job.
 The two H-1B classifications run in parallel.

 What it protects against